 The Doctor of Professional Counseling is an advanced professional degree designed to meet the educational, spiritual, and professional needs of licensed and certified therapists who are seeking to build upon a counseling-related master’s degree in order to better meet the demands of this ever-evolving field.
 This practitioner-oriented program, with opportunities for supervised specializations, will help you develop greater cognitive understanding of your field while also enriching your skills and deepening your character through the interaction of biblical and theological content, spiritual and professional formation, cultural context analysis, and counseling theories and techniques.

-Some of the areas in which students have specialized include addictive and compulsive behavior, relational dynamics, life cycle, sex and sexuality, and trauma, grief, and loss.
+Some of the areas in which students have specialized include addictive and compulsive behavior, relational dynamics, developmental theories and practice, sex and sexuality, and trauma, grief, and loss.

 Applicants are considered for January or July admission into the program.